Fouga CM.170 Magister: Brazil

 The Força Aérea Brasileira (FAB) used the Magister in their aerobatic display team, the Esquadrilha da Fumaça, from 1968 until 1975.
 Its aircraft were numbered T-24 in the trainer series of FAB type designations.

 Katanga

-During the Congo Crisis, the pro-secessionist Katangese Air Force (FAK) purchased nine newly built Magisters, set aside from a Belgian order.
+During the Congo Crisis, the pro-secessionist Katangese Air Force purchased nine newly built Magisters, set aside from a Belgian order.
 Only three were delivered to Katanga, in February 1961.
-One of these was used against the ONUC in the September 1961 Siege of Jadotville, flown by a Belgian and armed with two machine guns and two locally made light bombs.
+One of these was used against United Nations peacekeepers in the September 1961 Siege of Jadotville, flown by a Belgian pilot and armed with two machine guns and two locally made light bombs.
 It destroyed two DC-4s and a DC-3 on the ground and made numerous attacks on ground targets.
 It is alleged that a Magister may have been involved in the crash of a DC-6 that was carrying Dag Hammarskjöld, the UN Secretary General and 15 others to Ndola Airport in Zambia.

 The aircraft was not used again after 1961.